Fuchs wheel

-The Fuchs wheel, or 'Fuchs felge', is a specialty wheel made for the first Porsche 911 model in the early 1960s.
-Designed in conjunction with Otto Fuchs KG, Porsche modeler Heinrich Klie and Ferdinand Porsche Jr for the 1967 model year Porsche 911S, the Fuchs wheel was the first light-weight forged wheels to be fitted to a production automotive vehicle.
-They provided the rear-engined sports car with a reduction in unsprung mass, through a strong and lightweight alloy wheel.
+The Fuchs wheel or Fuchsfelge is a wheel made for the first Porsche 911 model in the early 1960s.
+Designed in conjunction with Otto Fuchs KG, Porsche modeler Heinrich Klie and Ferdinand Porsche Jr for the 1967 model year Porsche 911S, the Fuchs wheel was the first light-weight forged wheel to be fitted to a production automotive vehicle.
+They provided the rear-engined sports car with a reduction in unsprung mass, using an alloy wheel.

 History

-Although still in production, current appeal of the Fuchs wheel is derived from its vintage design and rich history in motor racing since the 1960s.
-Celebrating its 50th anniversary in 2017, the first vehicle to sport the Fuchs wheel design was the 1967 Porsche 911S, the first 'sports' model in the long history of 911 Porsches.
-While many manufacturers were using steel or even wire wheels at the time, Porsche Fuchs wheels were seen as revolutionary for their lightweight aluminium alloy construction.
+Still in production, current interest in the Fuchs wheel derives from its vintage design and history in motor racing from the 1960s.
+The Porsche/Fuchs wheels were lightweight due to aluminium alloy construction.
+The 1967 Porsche 911S was the first vehicle to sport the Fuchs wheel and the first entry in the long and evolving line of 911 Porsche's.
+In the early 60's, several sports car manufacturers were still using steel or even wire wheels.
+Porsche engineers knew from racing experience that lighter wheels brought multiple benefits in speed and handling.

-While Porsche had some experience making lightweight aluminium for German tanks prior to 1960, they had difficulty transferring this technological expertise to their consumer automotive business.
-Porsche partnered with Otto Fuchs AG due to their experience with lightweight materials in the aerospace sector, and their willingness to apply their knowledge to automobiles.
+Prior to 1960, Porsche had already gained some experience making lightweight aluminium Tank components for the German Army.
+However; they had difficulty transferring this skill set to their Automotive business.
+Porsche searched for a technology partner and found Otto Fuchs AG whose experience was in casting lightweight materials in the aerospace sector.
+They were able to partner and apply their knowledge to the automotive sector.

-With the first sketch created on 13 February 1965, and further intricacies discussed by the team using wooden models on 4 May, the final design was decided on by Heinrich Klie and Ferdinand Alexander Porsche at a conference in Stuttgart, Germany.
-In dimensions of 4.5 x 15 inches, the first Fuchs wheels were fitted on a 911 Targa to be presented at the 1965 IAA auto show to gauge response to the new design.
-On the basis of this, Porsche placed an order for 5,000 wheels from OTTO Fuchs for the coming year model 911S on 21 December 1965.
+The Fuchs wheel design process began with an initial sketch on February 13, 1965.
+The design team added details to the sketch on May 4, 1965 with the final design being approved by Heinrich Klie and Ferdinand Porsche.
+The Fuchs wheel dimensions are 4.5 inches wide and 15 inches in diameter.
+The first Fuchs wheels were mounted on a 911 Targa, which was displayed at the 1965 IAA Auto Show to gauge interest in the new design.
+Due to positive reception, Porsche placed an order for 5,000 wheels for the upcoming model year 911S.

-Similar to the Porsche design, Otto Fuchs created many wheels for other German manufacturers such as Mercedes-Benz, Audi and BMW which became very successful in their own rights.
-Most notably are the Mercedes 'baroque' style wheel which spanned a manufacturing period of 15 years until the late 1980s [3], and the multi-spoke design on the first BMW M5 (E28) in the same era.
-Otto Fuchs today proclaim that you are able to find Fuchs wheels on almost every model of the premium German manufactures at some point in time, including Lamborghini, Audi and Rolls-Royce in extension to Porsche, BMW and Mercedes.
+Similar to the Porsche design, Otto Fuchs created wheels for other German manufacturers such as Mercedes-Benz, Audi and BMW.
+The Mercedes 'baroque' style wheels were manufactured until the late 1980s and the multi-spoke design used on the first BMW M5 of that era.
+Otto Fuchs claims that their wheels were at one point, used on almost every Brand of premium automobiles including Lamborghini, Audi, Rolls-Royce, Porsche, BMW and Mercedes.